tinyheero/tinyheero.github.io/_drafts/mathjax-jekyll.md

 ---
 layout: post
-title:  "Rendering Math Equations when Converting Rmarkdown Document for a Jekyll Site"
+title:  "Rendering Math Equations when Converting a Rmarkdown Document for a Jekyll Site"
 tags: [rmarkdown, mathjax]
 ---